Vectors and Scalars: Guide two astronauts on a mission to Mars

 - Define the components of a vector

-Screenshots of Vectors and Scalars: Guide two astronauts on their extraplanetary mission Virtual Lab Simulation
+Screenshots of Vectors and Scalars simulation: Guide two astronauts on a mission to Mars Virtual Lab Simulation

 How it works